MD2020m/backend-development-workspace/README.md

 # How I Plan to Use this Repository
 Throughout the semester, I plan to use this repository to organize my projects, notes, and resources.
 I also hope to use this repository to record my progress while learning backend development.
 This way, I can be proactive about my education, making sure to always be intentional about learning the skills and concepts I want to learn while taking the initiative to research independently whenever neccessary.

+## Project Version Control
+Naturally, this repository will also serve as a version control platform for each of this course's projects.
+This will allow me to work through each project while compiling a detailed commit history.
+This will facilitate creation of records documenting progress through each project's development.
+If an issue arises in development of any project, this should also help to identify origins of issues and to fix or roll back code.